tkuebler/FishnetNatPunch/readme.md

 	1. *or run with defaults:* ```dotnet run NATPunchServer```

 - Run the client either in your idea or via command line
-	- you must run at least two clients with the same token, on in client mode the other in game server mode, to see the punchthrough conversation happen
+	- you must run at least two clients with the same token, one in client mode the other in game server mode, to see the punchthrough conversation happen
 	- command line
 		- ```dotnet run NATPunchClient -- <gameToken> <server|client> <optional:serverPort> <optional:serverAddress>```
 		- defaults are in the code and may change, run without arguments for defaults